Azure/azure-iot-middleware-freertos/README.md

 ## Porting

 This library, by depending on FreeRTOS, will support any board with a FreeRTOS port.
-Networking stacks do not have the same breadth of support that the OS does and therefore will either need to be created or adapted to work with our library.
+FreeRTOS networking stack support is not as extensive as the OS and therefore may need to be created or adapted to work with our library.
+You may use available resources at the [FreeRTOS Plus repo](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP) and the [FreeRTOS Third Party section](https://github.com/FreeRTOS/FreeRTOS/tree/main/FreeRTOS-Plus/Source/Application-Protocols/network_transport/freertos_plus_tcp) for integration.
 Please see the below sections for help with networking.

 ### TCP/IP and TLS